gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 https://github.com/gatling/gatling-js-demo/archive/refs/heads/main.zip{{< /button >}}

 2. Unzip and open the project in your IDE or terminal.
-3. navigate to the `/javascript` folder for JavaScript projects in your terminal.
+3. Navigate to the `/javascript` folder for JavaScript projects in your terminal.
 4. Run `npm install` to install the packages and dependencies including the `gatling` command.

 ## Simulation construction